 The Iloca Rapid IIL was nearly identical to the Rapid II but included a light meter by Metrawatt.
 It generally came with Cassar or Cassarit lenses in Compur-Rapid shutters, while a model sold by Hans Porst, a large German camera retailer, came with a rebranded Haponar lens.
 The top model, however, had a Rodenstock Heligon f/2 in Synchro-Compur shutter.
 A rare version with Prontor-SVS shutter could also be found.

 An Iloca Rapid IIL with Steinheil Cassar 50mm f/2.8 lens.
-This one is from February 1959.
+This one is from the second quarter of 1959.

 An Iloca Rapid IIL with Rodenstock Heligon 50mm f/2 lens.
 In terms of specifications on par with an Agfa Super Silette with Solagon lens or a King Regula RM with Ennalyt and probably equally rare, but lucky for me without the price mark-up.